 Expectations: The self-esteem bandit

-From the time we come out of the womb, girls are socialized to play it safe, be polite and follow the rules or risk being a social castaway.
+From the time we come out of the womb, girls are socialized to play it safe, be polite, and follow the rules.
 What ensues as a result is a society of women who set impossible standards for themselves to gain the approval of others.
 When we fall short, we tend to beat ourselves up, assuming that if we missed the mark, there’s something not wrong with what we did but wrong with us.

 Getting to the root of your self-limiting beliefs